Using the AND operator

 So far, we have looked at how search operators, truncation, keyword- and phrase-searching, and field searching can narrow or broaden your search.

 Search limiters are another important way to narrow a search, and most databases offer a range of limiters that you can use as part of your search, or that you can apply after you have your results.
-In the latter case, they are usually called refiners, because they refine your results.
+In the latter case, they are usually called refiners or filters, because they refine/filter your results.

 Common limiters include: